dvajs/dva/docs/guide/source-code-explore.md

 }
 ```

-> React.createElement(getProvider(store, app, router)) How to understand?
+> How do you understand `React.createElement(getProvider(store, app, router))` ?
 - The getProvider actually returns not just a function, but a stateless React component.
-From this perspective, ReactElement.createElement(string/ReactClass type,[object props],[children ...]) can be written like this.
+From this perspective, `ReactElement.createElement(string/ReactClass type,[object props],[children ...])` can be written like this.

 > How do you understand React's stateless components and class components?
 - you guess?
 ```
 JavaScript does not have a class thing, even if es6 is introduced later, it will be converted into a function after babel compilation.
 Therefore, the use of stateless components directly, eliminating the need to instantiate the class and then call the render function, effectively speed up the rendering.

-Even for the class component, React.createElement eventually calls the render function.
-However, this is only my inference at present, and there is no proof of code evidence.
+Even for the class component, React.createElement eventually calls the `render` function.
+However, this is only my inference at present, and there is no proof or code evidence.
 ```

 #### react-redux and provider

 > What is the provider?

 Essentially a high-level component, it is also a practical way of proxy mode.
 After receiving the store generated by redux as a parameter, the store is passed into the proxy component through the context context.
-While retaining the functionality of the original component, it adds methods such as store dispatch.
+While retaining the functionality of the original component, it adds methods such as store `dispatch`.

 > What is connect?

-Connect is also a high-level component of the proxy mode implementation, which implements the method of getting the store from the context for the delegated component.
+`connect` is also a high-level component of the proxy mode implementation, which implements the method of getting the store from the context for the delegated component.

-What happened when > connect()(MyComponent)?
+What happens when > `connect()(MyComponent)`?

 Only put the key part of the code, because I only understand the key part (face running):